 - UK shore caught record: 2lb 15oz

 A large seabream species the Couch’s bream can grown to almost a metre long and weigh around fifteen pounds.
 It is has a slightly more elongated body than most other bream species and its dorsal fin is unusual in that it begins as a spined fin and then is more rounded and softer in the trailing edge.
 Overall colour is red/pink fading to a silver underbelly.
 The Couch’s bream feeds on small fish, crustaceans and shellfish.
 It has a wide distribution and is found throughout the Mediterranean, off the coasts of Africa and around North and South America.
 Is is caught commercially and is also farmed, and is a popular fish to catch on rod and line in many countries.
-However, numbers of this species are massively reduced on previous years and the IUCN (International Union for the Conservation of Nature) have declared this species to be Endangered.
 The Couch’s bream is named after Dr. Jonathon Couch (1789 – 1870) the Cornish naturalist who discovered this species in British waters.